 Children viewing endless, sexually explicit, violent material should NOT be inevitable

 As a parent / guardian / carer (PGC), it is hard not to imagine what will happen when you give your child a Smartphone for the first time.

 This isn’t easy reading.
 These are things that are difficult to talk about, difficult to think about.

 The boy was 14 years old when his mother walked into her sitting room to find him abusing his younger sister.
 She was eight.
 He was copying things he had seen on Pornhub, he would later tell Gardaí.

-At the Central Criminal Court earlier this year, the now 16-year-old pleaded guilty to five counts of oral rape and 44 counts of sexual assault of his half-sister.
+At the Central Criminal Court some time ago, the now 16-year-old pleaded guilty to five counts of oral rape and 44 counts of sexual assault of his half-sister.
 He was ordered by Mr Justice Michael White to live away from his mother’s home as part of a suspended sentence.